MathieuMjr/holbertonschool-hbnb/part2/hbnb/README.md

 **Virtual environnement**

-Some modules requieres the creation of a virtual environement.
+Some modules requires the creation of a virtual environement.
 Here are the steps to follow in order to install your virtual environnement.

 All the following commands must be executed from `part2/hbnb` directory